Skip to main content

 Hans Egstorf Bakery

 This art nouveau gem on Spuistraat is the oldest bakery in Amsterdam.
-Hans Ergstorf, has been crafting their delicious sourdough bread, fresh croissants and famous stroopwafels to generations-old recipes since 1898.
+Hans Egstorf, has been crafting their delicious sourdough bread, fresh croissants and famous stroopwafels to generations-old recipes since 1898.
 Feast your eyes on the mesmerising interiors and feel the sense of history as you step inside.
 You can even watch the bakers rolling the dough balls by hand and baking the waffles in a special iron.

 Street markets